IBMDeveloperBNL/hlfabric-lab/README.md

 npm start
 ```

-This will fail with the following error message
+This will fail with the following error message:

 ![](./images/21-connecting-parts-1.png)